What's our goal for Gnangara groundwater?

 - A 10 per cent reduction for most groundwater licensees from 2028, to give people time to adjust to the changes.

-- More information on reductions for different water users is in the Summary and Chapters 4 and 5 of the draft plan.
-Schools and hospitals will be exceptions to reductions.
+- More information on reductions for different water users is in the Summary and Chapters 4 and 5 of the plan.
+Water used to irrigate school and hospital grounds and water used to irrigate plants or trees for commercial purposes by established nurseries and tree farms will be exceptions to reductions.

 The plan sets groundwater level objectives to protect important groundwater-dependent ecosystems, such as wetlands and bushland areas, and outlines how we will continue to monitor water levels, water quality and ecological health against these objectives to ensure the delivery of real outcomes.